tobinbradley/map_widget_maker/README.md

 Map Widget Maker
 ================

 Create at embed-able map iFrame using WMS services and leaflet.
+You can see a demo [here](http://maps.co.mecklenburg.nc.us/embedmap/).

 Configuration options are located in js/config.json.